YonaNeg/learn-git-together/README.md

-# Git Workshop- Learn Git and GitHub
+# Git Workshop- Main version

 Welcome!
 This repository is our collaborative space to learn git.
 As we learn each concept, we'll build this guide together.